okb1creativedesignbureau-spec/OKB-1_Creative_Design_Bureau/products/convair-model-60-update.md

 ---

-# Engineering Insight — Controlled Growth vs Radical Redesign
+# Engineering Insight

-The JT8D transitional phase demonstrates an important principle:
+The most remarkable conclusion from the CAD reconstruction is this:

-> The Model 60 does not need a new wing to grow — it only needs progressively better engines.
+- The Convair Model 60 does not require a new wing to grow — it only requires progressively better engines.
+It contains latent performance capacity that becomes unlocked as engine technology improves.

-Because the platform originated from a larger four-engine airliner, it contains latent performance capacity that becomes unlocked as engine technology improves.
+- Because the platform originated from a four-engine Convair 880 airliner, it possesses structural and aerodynamic headroom uncommon in purpose-built narrow-body twins.

-This makes the aircraft evolution believable, economically rational, and structurally coherent.
+- This latent margin enables a believable multi-decade evolution pathway — one that could have paralleled the 737 and A320 families had Convair remained in the commercial aviation market.